bennycode/hexo-insert-markdown/README.md

 ### Insert Markdown files from directory

-To include all top-level Markdown files from a directory insert:
+Include all Markdown files from a directory (and its subdirectories):

 ```md
 {% insertmd your/directory/with/includes '---' %}